Participants hub

 * Verifications: identity claims associated with the entity.

-* **Activity log**: recent blockchain activity for the entity's account, with a full activity view for deeper review.
+* Activity log: recent blockchain events for the entity's account, with a full event view for deeper review.

-* **Data feeds**: feed configuration and publishing state for entities that participate in data-feed workflows.
+* Data feeds: feed setup and publishing state for entities that take part in data-feed workflows.

 ## Activity log evidence [#activity-log-evidence]